Initialization means to set to the value, or put in the condition, appropriate to the start of an operation.

-In Swift, “Initialization is the process of preparing an instance of a class, structure, or enumeration for use.
-This process involves setting an initial value for each stored property on that instance and performing any other setup or initialization that is required before the new instance is ready for use.
+Initialization is the process of preparing an instance of a class, structure, or enumeration for use.
+This includes setting initial values for properties and performing any necessary setup.

-A basic initializer in Swift looks like:
+A simple initializer in Swift looks like this:

 Designated Initializers